dilirbd/Mern-Lecture-39/README.md

+# MOST IMPORTANT!!!!

+Everything below is boilerplate.
+It's not the actual description.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.